wyattwillner55/challenge-14/regex.md

 3. ([a-zA-Z.]{2,}) is the extension section for confirming that the email address extension is valid.
 Usually a .com, .mail. or .net  A typical email address is able to end with 2 characters as such as .co email addresses.
 Sometimes for international email addresses there will be an extension such as .uk or .ca.

 ### Anchors
+The anchors used in an email address validation regex are the ^ and $ as seen in the beginning and end of the code shown.
+- /^([a-zA-Z0-9_.-]+)@([\da-zA-Z.-]+).([a-zA-Z.]{2,6})$/
+The ^ character 2nd to the start signifies that the regex will match with the section with code in the first set of parantheses that the character is before.
+Meaning that information for each section is required in order to validate the email.
+This does not apply to extensions though as they are not required.

 ### Quantifiers
+The used quantifier in email regex is the {2,6} in the extension section.

 ### Grouping Constructs